Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 The change in Daar’s stance was subtle, but pleased.
 "Right.
 Now if ‘ya excuse me, I ain’t lifted since yesterday an’ Naydra is comin’ back tonight.
 A Stoneback’s gotta manage his priorities..."
 The smug waggle in his huge wolf-like ears was almost too much to take.

 Sartori chuckled.
 "Of course.
 I should return to Earth.
 Thank you for receiving me, Daar.
-It’s been...quite an experience."
+It’s been... quite an experience."

 "‘Yer welcome, and ‘yer welcome anytime you wanna visit.
 How..."
 Daar paused, looked at Regaari for a spare moment, and looked back at Sartori.
 "Are the cherry trees in blossom?"